 Then onward to Saint-Malo we went, for some sunset sand-in-our-toes beach walking - dog walkers, kids and their indulgently onlooking parents, and other hand-in-hand couples for company.

 The old town of St-Malo is a historic walled city, and a walk along the ramparts is a must - views across the ocean.
 Then make sure to wander around the charming alleys and streets.
 All of which merits a stop for a galette, a traditional breton savoury pancake with fillings - go for the 'Galette Complete', a ham cheese and fried egg combo.
-We stopped at the Creperie Margaux on Place du Marche aux Legumes, and the galettes were delicious!
+We stopped at the Creperie Margaux restaurant on Place du Marche aux Legumes, and the galettes were delicious!

-That evening saw us bed down at the romantic Château d'Apigné just outside Rennes.
-All fairy tale spires and ivy-covered walls, it is a disney-esque setting without the wallet-busting price tag of some of the grander castles.
+That evening saw us bed down at the romantic Château d'Apigné hotel just outside Rennes.
+All fairy tale spires and ivy-covered walls, it is accommodation in a disney-esque setting without the wallet-busting price tag of some of the grander castles.
 The rooms are traditional and large, and we had a comfortable stay.
-Do check availability for the restaurant though, as it is not open every day.
+Do check availability for the hotel restaurant though, as it is not open every day.

 The next morning, after a satisfying breakfast of eggs and delicious continental pastries, we hit the road again, well rested and motivated for the 5 hour drive south.
 Our destination, for a few days of relaxation and family time: the wine country south of Bordeaux.

-Up next, part 2 of our French road trip, and our visits to some hard-hitting Loire Valley castles…
+Up next, part 2 of our French road trip, and our visits to the best of the hard-hitting Loire Valley castles…